-Kidney cancer is a disease in which cancer cells grow in the kidneys.
+Kidney cancer is cancer that starts in the kidneys.
 The kidneys are 2 bean-shaped organs.
-They are located just above the waist, on each side of the spine.
-Their main function is to filter the blood and produce urine.
+They are found just above the waist, on each side of the spine.
+The kidneys filter blood and make urine.

 Kidney cancer may cause:

-The physical exam combined with all of your test results, will help to determine the stage of cancer you have.
-Staging is used to guide your treatment plan.
-Like other cancers, kidney cancer is staged from I-IV.
-Stage I is a very localized cancer, while stage IV indicates a spread to other parts of the body.
+The exam and your test results will help find out the stage of cancer you have.
+Staging guides your treatment.
+Kidney cancer is staged from 1-4.
+Stage 1 is a very localized cancer.
+Stage 4 is a spread to other parts of the body.

-This is the use of radiation to kill cancer cells and shrink tumors.
-External radiation therapy is directed at the tumor from a source outside the body.
+This is the use of radiation to kill cancer cells and shrink tumors after surgery.
+External radiation therapy is aimed at a tumor from a source outside the body.

 Chemotherapy is the use of drugs to kill cancer cells.
-Chemotherapy may be given in many forms including pill, injection, and through a tube called a catheter.
-The drugs enter the bloodstream and travel through the body destroying mostly cancer cells but also some healthy cells.
+It may given by mouth, shots, or IV.
+The drugs enter the bloodstream and travel throughout the body.

-This procedure involves the use of drugs like interleukin-2 and interferon alpha to help the immune system fight and destroy cancer cells.
+Medicines are used to help the immune system fight and kill cancer cells.

 American Cancer Society